 Are we handling quite a large amount of data which is expected to grow exponentially?
 Or the data is expected to grow at a manageable pace upto a certain limit?

-Splitting the app into several modules, using heterogeneous tech in services, helps us bail out on a particular technology in case things don’t work out.
+Will a monolithic architecture serve our requirements well or do we need to split our app into several different modules?
+Splitting the app into several modules using heterogeneous tech in services, helps us bail out on a particular technology in case things don’t work out.

-Also, things are comparatively clearer when using the tech, we are well familiar with.
-Being aware of the nitty-gritty, having familiarity with the errors, exceptions & the knowledge to fix them helps us release the features at a quick pace.
+It’s always easier to build new applications with the tech we are well familiar with.
+This averts us from having to go through the steep learning curve that comes along with the new tech.
+Also, things are comparatively clearer when working with the tech, we are well familiar with.
+Being aware of the nitty-gritty, familiarity with the errors, exceptions and the knowledge to fix them helps us release the features at a quick pace.

 I’ve been there, done that.
 It’s frustrating, clicking through all the search result pages of Google.
 Finding nothing.

 The technology we pick ought to have an active community.
-Check the involvement of the community on portals like GitHub, StackOverflow etc. The documentation should be smooth, easy to comprehend.
+Check the involvement of the community on portals like GitHub, StackOverflow etc. The documentation should be smooth, and easy to comprehend.

-See if there is official support available for the tech?
+See if there is official support available for the tech.
 There should be some rescue available if we get stranded down the road.
 Right?

-We can be certain that down the line we won’t face any inherent scalability, security or any other design-related issues with the technology.
-Since, the codebase is continually patched with new updates, bug & design fixes.
+If the tech we pick is being used by big guns in the industry, then this confirms it being battle-tested.
+It can be used in production without any worries.
+We can be certain that down the line we won’t face any inherent scalability, security or any other design-related issues with the technology, since, the codebase is continually patched with new updates, bugs and design fixes.

 Also, in terms of money, we don’t have to pay anyone any sort of fee to use the product.
 Open-source tech also has a larger community since the code is open to all, anyone can fork it, start writing new features or fix the existing known bugs.